 In addition to helping kids become aware of their own senses, sensory play (and, by definition, sensory pathways) also function as an excellent “brain break.”
 High-intensity activities like a sensory pathway get the blood pumping, helping children to sit still and focus for longer periods of time in the classroom.
 But don’t just take our word for it.

 “[Sensory Pathways] assist those that need to increase their energy and arousal level as well as those who need to calm and organize their bodies,” said Pepper Franchina-Gallagher, BS/MS OTR/L, owner of Coastal Kids Occupational Therapy in Kennebunk, Maine.
 “Not to mention the added benefits of focus, academics and physical coordination while encouraging socialization and problem-solving skills!”

 Sensory Play Outdoors

 The great thing about sensory play (and by inclusion, sensory paths) is that they can be placed virtually anywhere and made out of nearly anything!
 For instance, an outdoor path could be made out of regular everyday household items, such as this "Outdoor Patio Path" that was made right in a backyard, or from other indoor items like tape, as long as a wide variety of movements and sensory items are used.
 Important movements, like cross-midline, can be added with chalk.

 In addition, painted sensory play, like the activities available through our Nature Activity Circuit™ Reusable Stencil Package, incorporates many of the same essential movements as an indoor path, just transferred to an outdoor setting like a playground or sidewalk.
-The point is, sensory play can take place anytime, anywhere.

 What are some examples of sensory play in your school or neighborhood?
 Do you have a sensory path?
 Let us know!